Bmurray1205/Library_API_Test/ReadMe.txt

 	or like this: OL4731M

 2. I didn't code examples using RDF format as I was time limited and was unfamiliar with RDF format.
-I did begin the research on JENA and read about it, but decided it was best to focus on more coverage than including this
+I did begin the research on JENA and read about it, but decided it was best to focus on more coverage than including this.

 3. I couldn't see to get this format to work even when used exactly like this: curl -s -H 'Accept: application/json' https://openlibrary.org/books/OL1M